uriahpissalidis/leetcode_medium/README.md

 1647: Minimum Deletions to Make Character Frequencies Unique - Done <br>
 406: Queue Reconstruction by Height - Done <br>
 128: Longest Consecutive Sequence - Done <br>
+462: Minimum Moves to Equal Array Elements II - Done, average will not work here, that was my first thought going into this problem <br>